Men in Violence Prevention (MVP)

 - Create local, national and global leaders

 Annually, October is National Domestic Violence Awareness Month.
-In its inaugural year, MVP is committed to expanding the scope and attention given to these issues on our campuses and in our community.
+MVP is committed to expanding the scope and attention given to these issues on our campuses and in our community.
 Nationally, sexual violence is more prevalent on college campuses when compared to other crimes.
 In addition, college-age women experience an elevated risk of experiencing such behavior.
 MVP is here to utilize its platform and its voice to ensure that here at Georgia State University, all members of this community are free to experience and explore their education in a safe and healthy environment.
+You can view MVP’s feature in the Signal here.

-MVP will be hosting several events throughout the academic year, specifically focusing on topics such as:
+MVP will be hosting several events throughout the academic year, such as:

-All MVP events are on the university calendar.
+All MVP events are listed in the Panther Involvement Network (PIN).